aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 end
 ```

-Building the tree costs $O(N\log N)$, and in practice it is a small fraction of the total time — Hernquist quotes under 10%, and I find the same.
+Building the tree costs $O(N\log N)$, and in practice it is a small fraction of the total time.
+Hernquist quotes under 10%, and I find the same.

 ## Walking the tree